HBCodeLink/CodeLink-docs/docs/November/lesson3.md

 }
 ```

 Our application is now done for the core features.
-You can continue and learn how to do bonus features.

 ## Day 5

-### Bonus
+### Bonus features

+Now that you have finished the core applications try these features from easiest to hardest

+- Change the color of the text ex.
+"FREEZING" is blue and "WARM" is orange
+- Add a counter of the number of guesses it took
+- Style the website with more CSS